November 2025

 Funding an FSA

-To fund an FSA, most people choose a voluntary salary reduction, where a portion of your salary automatically goes into an FSA.
+To fund an FSA, most people choose a voluntary salary reduction, where a portion of their salary automatically goes into an FSA.
 This is often called a salary-reduction agreement.
 Your contribution amount is set during open enrollment and can’t be changed.

 Your employer may also contribute to your FSA.
 Some employers may match up to a certain dollar amount of your contribution.

 The upper limit you can contribute to an FSA changes each year.
-For 2023, the IRS increased the limit to $3,050, up 7% from 2022.
+For 2025, the limit is $3,300 for an individual, $5,000 per household ($2,500 if married but filing separately).

 Benefits of FSAs